 - What is the purpose of a CISA audit trail?

-A: Audit trails allow you and the company to track systems that have sensitive information.
+Audit trails allow you and the company to track systems with sensitive information.
 Audit trails are mainly used to track which user accessed data and track the time the data was accessed.
 These trails can help companies identify improper use of private data.

 - What are some ways that companies can lose data?

-A: Hackers and malware are the two primary reasons.
-Other reasons include unhappy or dishonest employees, accidental data leaks, or stolen property such as laptops.
+Hackers and malware are the two primary ways data is lost.
+Other reasons include unhappy or dishonest employees, accidental data leaks or stolen property such as laptops.

 - What is the standard protocol of the Internet?

 The TCP/IP protocol is used by the Internet and most internal networks.